catalyst-cloud/catalystcloud-docs/source/tutorials.rst

      port_id: { get_resource: vrrp_shared_port }
    depends_on: router_interface

-Finally, lets take a look at the Server and Port definition for an instance:
+Finally, let's take a look at the Server and Port definition for an instance:

 .. code-block:: yaml